-MECHANISMS AND PROCEDURES FOR ALIGNMENT AND PARTICIPATION The existing IDP Representative Forum will continue to be used as a mechanism for community and stakeholder participation.
+MECHANISMS AND PROCEDURES FOR ALIGNMENT AND PARTICIPATION

+The existing IDP Representative Forum will continue to be used as a mechanism for community and stakeholder participation.
 IDP Representative Forum meetings will be held four times per Financial Year at the District level, but however Local Municipalities ward conferences, consultation, Imbizos, and Representatives Forums will be used by both District and Local Municipalities to deepen community and stakeholder participation.

-Mechanisms and procedures for alignment Alignment is at two levels, horizontal and vertical.
+a.
+Mechanisms and procedures for alignment

+Alignment is at two levels, horizontal and vertical.
 Largely the two levels influence each other.
 Though one can be done independent from each other, if this is done, a clear picture of what is happening will not be achieved.
-The strategy that we are going to follow applies to both horizontal alignments between the District and Local Municipalities, and vertical, between the Municipalities, the Province and the National Departments and Parastatals. b.
+The strategy that we are going to follow applies to both horizontal alignments between the District and Local Municipalities, and vertical, between the Municipalities, the Province and the National Departments and Parastatals.

+b.
 Management of alignment.

 For both alignment types, horizontal and vertical, the main responsibility lies with the District Municipality.
 The role of the IDP Manager at the District level is of utmost importance.
 IDP unit and external facilitators could be used to support the alignment process.
-However, the Provincial Department d.
-Mechanisms for participation
+However, the Provincial Department of Local Government and Office of the Premier play an important role as coordinator to ensure alignment above District level and between Districts and Departments within the Province.